1011zero/Al-Mahamud/README.md

 - 🔭 I’m interested in **programming**

-- 🌱 I’m currently learning **web programming,database systems and software engineering**
+- 🌱 I’m currently learning **machine learning, computer networks, artificial intelligence, and computer and network security**

 - 💬 Ask me about **anything related to programming.**